RAG

 AI Implementation Hint

-After creating a document via POST /rag-documents, poll GET /rag-documents/{id} to check the status field.
-Do not assume the document is ready for queries immediately — processing can take seconds to minutes depending on document size.
+After adding sources via POST /rags or POST /rags/{id}/sources, poll GET /rags/{id} to check the RAG’s status field.
+Each entry in the sources array shows per-document status and status_message.
+Do not assume documents are ready for queries immediately — processing can take seconds to minutes depending on document size.
 Only documents with status: ready contribute to RAG query results.

 Use Cases